The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Proof of the Closed-Form Solutions for Gaussian Schr odinger Bridges

-where $C_\sdev$ is defined in \cref{sec:GaussianSB-main} with $\covar \subs \Sigma$ and $\covaralt \subs \Sigma'$. \end{lemma} We also need a technical lemma that is intimately related to the ``central identity of quantum field theory'' \cite{zee2010quantum}; the version below is adopted from \cite{126767}, wherein the readers can find an easy proof. \begin{lemma}[The central identity of Quantum Field Theory] The following identity holds for all matrix $\mat \mg 0$ and all sufficiently regular analytic function $v$ (\eg polynomials or $v\in \mathcal{C}^\infty(\RR^\vdim)$ with compact support):
+We need a technical lemma that is intimately related to the ``central identity of quantum field theory'' \citep{zee2010quantum}; the version below is adopted from \citep{126767}, wherein the readers can find an easy proof. \begin{lemma}[The central identity of Quantum Field Theory] The following identity holds for all matrix $\mat \mg 0$ and all sufficiently regular analytic function $v$ (\eg polynomials or $v\in \mathcal{C}^\infty(\RR^\vdim)$ with compact support):

 where $\exp\parens*{ \frac{1}{2} \del_\point^\top \mat^{-1} \del_\point}$ is understood as a power series in the differential operators. \end{lemma} Lastly, we recall the elementary \begin{lemma}[Conditional Gaussians are Gaussian] Let $(Y_0, Y_1) \sim \Ncal \parens*{ , }$.
 Then $Y_0 \vert Y_1 = y \sim \Ncal( \check{\mu}, \check{\Sigma})$ where